changtb/Automated-ELK-Stack-Depolyment/README.md

 This ELK server is configured to monitor the following machines:
 - DVWA Web-1, DVWA Web-2 VMs, and DVWA Web-3 at 10.0.0.5, 10.0.0.6, and 10.0.0.7 respectively.

-The following Beats are installed on these machines:
-- Filebeat
-- Metricbeat

-These Beats allow us to collect the following information from each machine:
+The following Beats are installed on these machines and allow us to collect the following information from each machine:
 - **Filebeat**: Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.
 - **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.

-The playbook below installs Metricbeat on the target hosts.
+The playbook below installs Metricbeat on the DVWA hosts.
 The playbook for installing Filebeat is included, and looks essentially identical — simply replace `metricbeat` with `filebeat`, and it will work as expected.

 ```yaml
 ---